 Image Credit: Axisadman

 Along with managing inventory comes managing suppliers.
-Supply chain managers are responsible for knowing when they need multiple suppliers for one item, dealing with suppliers when there are delays and ensuring all orders received meet quality controls.
+Supply chain managers are responsible for knowing how many suppliers are needed, how to handle delays, and how orders are received.
+Each step requires thought and a process that suits the business.
 They’re also responsible for finding suppliers with consistent and reliable service at a price that doesn’t hurt your bottom line.